 According to the US FDA, food labels must show net contents in both metric and U.S. Customary System terms.
 And while the CFIA’s Industry Labelling Tool only lists a requirement for metric measurements to be displayed, it allows for the appearance of non-metric declarations as well.
 It also states that non-metric net content declarations can be shown in either English or French, but remember that if your product will be for sale in Québec, according to the Charter of the French Language, all information must appear in French.
 So, if you choose to include U.S. Customary System units of measurement on your packaging for Québec, the unit descriptor (ounces, for example) must be translated into French.

 Be extra careful here too: a US and a Canadian fluid ounce are not the same amount of liquid!
 Therefore US fluid ounces will need to be identified as such.
 It is also interesting to note that, according to Canada’s Guide to Food Labelling and Advertising (the predecessor to the Industry Labelling Tool), while both “L” and “l” are correct metric symbols for “liter(s),” the capital “L” is preferred for both liter(s) (L) and milliliter(s) (mL).
-And be sure you put a non-breaking space between the number and the metric unit!
-(5 g, NOT 5g)
+And be sure you put a non-breaking space between the number and the metric unit (5 g, NOT 5g)!
+Typographical conventions like this may seem insignificant but can be an important part of truly localizing for French-speaking Canada.

 The US FDA also regulates that “labels must describe the form of the food in the package if it is sold in different optional forms such as sliced and unsliced, whole or halves, etc.” While the Canadian Industry Labelling Tool includes this requirement only in specific instances, if you choose to leave it on your label in optional instances and sell your product in Québec, don’t forget that it will need to be translated into French.